dana-rocha/ada-build-curriculum/round-2/learning-at-ada/lesson-0.md

 ### Python

 Python = high-level, dynamically typed language.
-Created in 1991.
+Created in 1991 by Guido van Rossum.

+Python can be run on a variety of platforms (Mac, Windows, Linux, etc) and is straightforward in terms of syntax.
+It's syntax is similar to that of the English language.
+It was designed to be powerful, intuitive, and open source.